roryl/zsx/README.md

 **Values Values:**

-- true: Keep the element when swapping out the parent
+- `true`: Keep the element when swapping out the parent
-- false: Do not keep the element when swapping out the parent
+- `false`: Do not keep the element when swapping out the parent

 ### Examples